-If you can relate to any of the above, let me introduce you to a luxury accessible cottage, The Room For All Seasons in Derbyshire.
+Let me introduce you to a luxury accessible cottage, The Room For All Seasons, in Derbyshire.

 We jumped at the chance when Accessible Derbyshire invited us to stay at “The Room for All Seasons” in Lane End Farm.
 Who wouldn’t want to stay in a converted barn on a working farm?